Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/java-sdk-azure-get-started-intellij.md

 ms.service: multiple
 ---

-# Get started with the Azure using Intellij
+# Get started with the Azure libraries using Intellij

 This guide walks you through setting up a development environment and using the Azure libraries for Java.
 You'll create a service principal to authenticate with Azure and run some sample code that creates and uses Azure resources in your subscription.